Austerity Saddle Tank– Restoration

 The nicely restored slidebars and frames

 When restored it was fitted with a conventional exhaust.
-The locomotive was moved to Swanage June 2009.
+The locomotive was moved to Swanage in June 2009.